cbeck88/lua-primer/README.md

 It is currently tested against `gcc 4.9, gcc 5.3, clang 3.5, clang 3.7`.
 (It should work with all later versions of `gcc` and `clang`.)

 MSVC support is a work in progress.

-(Even if the appveyor build seems to be passing, read the test log more carefully.
-Also, certain features were disabled with `#ifdef` and marked `TODO: MSVC` in order to get it to compile on appveyor and prevent further regressions.)
+(The appveyor build is currently passing, however, certain features were disabled with `#ifdef` and marked `TODO: MSVC` in order to get it to compile and prevent losing further ground wrt msvc.
+The unit tests themselves are actually passing.)

+There are only a few problems remaining, but they aren't resolved yet.
 Patches are welcome!